 Chip card security is the latest standard in credit card security.
-This standard (called EMV for “EuroPay,” “MasterCard,” and “Visa”) includes a small microchip in the credit card that protects buyers against fraudulent transactions.
+This standard (called EMV®, which was developed and is managed by American Express, Discover, JCB, Mastercard, UnionPay, and Visa) includes a small microchip in the credit card that protects buyers against fraudulent transactions.

 Because of the change in credit card security, banks are phasing out magnetic stripe cards in favor of these more secure, authenticated ways to pay.
 But what exactly is the problem with magnetic stripe cards?
 And why are chip cards better?
 Well, a number of reasons.